 Child custody arrangements also take their toll on parents.
 Parents wonder what they are missing when their kids are with the other parent.
 They are absent for first steps, school awards, sleepovers, and broken hearts.
 But what do you do if you think your child’s health and safety are at risk when they are with your ex?

 As a Certified Legal Specialist in Family Law, Karen S. Brown is painfully aware of the struggle her clients face when they believe their child is at risk.
 That is why she dedicates her time and legal experience to helping families in and surrounding Los Angeles County protect their children from harm.

-Put My Child at Risk?
+What Circumstances Might Put My Child at Risk?

 There are many ways a parent can put a child’s health and well-being at risk.
 Of course, physically, verbally, or sexually abusing a child puts them at serious risk.

 Neglect, which can take many forms, also places them at risk.
 Examples include:

 - Leaving a child unsupervised;

 - Not providing them with food and water;